kyranjamie/scroll-fix/README.md

 scroll-fix
 ==========

-Fixes browser scroll behaviour where, at the boundary of a boxes scroll height, its parent continues to scroll.
+Fixes browser scroll behaviour where, at the boundary of a box's scroll height, its parent continues to scroll.

 ## Usage